redbrick/docs/docs/services/nfs.md

 NFS is backed up to Albus via [ZnapZend](znapzend.md).

-## `zfsquota` and `zfsquotaquery`
+## `zfsquota` And `zfsquotaquery`

 These are two bash scripts that run as systemd services on Icarus to manage quotas.
 This is achieved through getting and setting the `userquota` and `userused` properties of the ZFS dataset.

-### zfsquota
+### Zfsquota

 ZFSQuota will read the `quota` field from LDAP and sync this with the userquota value on the dataset.
 It is not event driven - it runs on a timer every 3 hours and syncs all LDAP quotas with ZFS.
 It can be kicked off manually, which is described below.
 Users with no quota in LDAP will have no quota in `/storage`, and users who have their quota removed will persist on ZFS.

 Changing user names has no impact on this since it is synced with `uidNumber`.

-### zfsquotaquery
+### Zfsquotaquery

 ZFSQuotaQuery returns the quota and used space of a particular user.
 This is used to then inform `rbquota` which provides the data for the MOTD used space report.
 Both of these scripts are defined and deployed in the Nix config repo.
 It runs on port 1995/tcp.

 ## Operation